vishalkumarojha/dynamic_priodic_table/README.md

 ### Installing

-1. Open your Terminal in Linux or Mac and Command Prompt in Windows
-2. open intro.html only to view the project from beginning
+1. open intro.html only to view the project from beginning
-3. Click on the “Click here to go to project” on first page to view the page of dynamic  periodic table.
+2. Click on the “Click here to go to project” on first page to view the page of dynamic  periodic table.

 ## Running the tests